Turning 26 Soon?

 Medications that cost $10 with insurance could cost $100-500+ out of pocket.

 Pro Tip: Start Early!
 Apply for Covered California 2-4 weeks before your coverage ends.
-If you enroll by the 15th of the month, your new coverage starts the 1st of the next month.
-This prevents any gap.
+If you enroll by the end of the month, your new coverage starts the 1st of the following month.
+This helps minimize any gap in coverage.

 Your Health Insurance Options at 26